oldkingcone/BYOSI/README.md

 This method of attack exploits the fact that, the steps outlined in the powershell script are exactly what a developer would be doing to some degree when first entering an environment.

 The 4 lines of powershell code completely bypass the EDR and Defender AMSI is blind to it.
+The icing on the entire cake, is that github works as a trusted deployer.

 ## Disclaimer.